 We passed by Temple of Hadrian while walking from Trevi fountain towards Pantheon.
 And looking at the colonnade, I mistook it to be Pantheon only to realize otherwise.

 Piazza del Popolo and sunset from Villa Borghese

 Staying with locals had so many benefits—we ate where the locals ate, learnt some history about the places we visited and got insider tips on great viewpoints.
 One such spot was in Villa Borghese overlooking Piazza del Popolo.
 After trying my hand at being a bubble performer in the square, we hoofed up to Villa Borghese.
 With a lone musician playing that perfect tune, we watched the sun go down on Roma and the lights of St.Peter’s Basilica brighten at dusk.
-Except for the occasional interruptions by selfie-stick and flower sellers, this is a beautiful place to spent the evening.
+Except for the occasional interruptions by selfie-stick and flower sellers, this is a beautiful place to spend the evening.

 Pyramid of Cestius and Non-Catholic cemetery (Cimitero dei Protestanti)

 A food tour brought us to Testaccio, a working-class neighborhood in Rome, away from the tour groups and tourist-oriented restaurants.
-And as part of the tour we visited this non-catholic cemetery where the famous poets P.B.
+And as part of the tour we visited a non-catholic cemetery where the famous poets P.B.
 Shelly and John Keats are buried.
 Next to the cemetery is a pyramid which was built somewhere around 12BC as a tomb for somebody named Cestius, of whom I have never heard before.
 But this was a pleasant off-track place.

 Giardino deli Aranci (Parco Savello) / Garden of Oranges